isomerpages/nlb-biblioasia/_oct-2021/strange-visions-of-singapore-and-the-malay-peninsula.md

+<div style="background-color: white;">Detail showing Singapore and the Malay Peninsula from the map titled <i>Les Isles de la Sonde entre lesquelles sont Sumatra, Java, Borneo, &c.
+(The Sunda islands among which are Sumatra, Java, Borneo, etc.)</i> by Nicolas Sanson, 1652. <i>Collection of the National Library, Singapore (Accession no. B16132429F).</i></div>

 From the 16th to 18th centuries, European ships returned from their sojourns to distant lands carrying not only shipments of fine spices and finer haberdasheries but also descriptions of these faraway places.
 Some of these were published based on first-hand observations and are unparalleled in historical detail, while others are highly embellished accounts, infused with heightened sentiments of atypicality and danger.
 Mixed in with this basket are fictional accounts that occasionally mirror closely the narratives of real ones.

 Many of these adventures proved to be endlessly entertaining and were remarkably popular.
 Indeed, the enduring appeal of these accounts lies in the fact that they provided readers with “the shoes of flight”, allowing them to dream of mobility in an age when travel was largely inaccessible and imagine societies vastly different from the ones they lived in.[^1]